gaus-fleet-lab/developer-documentation/docs/getting-started.md

 ### Register device

 The first step for a device is to use the product access and secrets to register.
-When the device has register it will get a device unique access and secrets that is needed for authentication.
+When the device has registered it will get a device unique access and secret that is needed for authentication.

 For more information: [overview picture](../docs/overview.md)